rehive/docs-portal/content/platform/usage/events.md

 id | The unique id of the request.
-This id is shared between retries of the same request. event | The event that triggered the webhook company | The company identifier data | an object contained differnet data depending on the event
+This id is shared between retries of the same request. event | The event that triggered the webhook company | The company identifier data | an object contained different data depending on the event

 ### Supported events